kersorianek/mon-portfolio/_posts/2022-10-10-Agile-Scrum-in-a- Nutshell.md

 Hi, This is **Rafayet Hossain**

 A seasoned Business System Analyst (BSA), Project Manager, and SQA Engineer.
-He acts as a change agent to enable digital changes to your organization.
+He acts as a change agent to enable digital changes in your organization.

-👉 For Any Query or Assigment Contact:
+👉 For Any Query or Assignment Contact: :

 [![Linkedin](https://img.shields.io/badge/-LinkedIn-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/rafayethossain/)